Fujifilm GFX 50S vs Nikon D810

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50S and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the GFX 50S and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Nikon D810 Manual.
+Further information on the features and operation of the GFX 50S and D810 can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm GFX 50S or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.